skkusal/symtuner/README.md

 |      ../../src/file-io.c 740 |        V        |       X       |
 ```

-### Commands for All Benchmarks
+### Commands for running SymTuner on each benchmark.
-Click to see commands for each benchmark:
+By clicking the benchmark name, You can see the exact commands for running SymTuner on each benchmark:

 <details>
 <summary>combine-0.4.0</summary>